 It is fairly simple for anyone with some technical skills to convert a “Presentation” résumé to a “Digital” résumé – so do not pay extra for such a service if you are technically literate.
 All you need do is to open the document, click on the “save as” button and select ‘plain text.’
 You will need to do some major tweaking of the final product for simply saving as plain text may result in a document difficult to read.
 The firm offers a service where they will convert your MS-Word document or one that they develop for you for a small payment of only $99 and the price includes all of the major tweaking necessary for the document to look presentable when posted to a job board.

 It is best to not determine what style should be used as a foundation until AFTER determining where you want to go at this point in your career.
 Often the final product is more of a “hybrid” than a set style.

-Regardless of the style that is used there are some basic rules that should be followed:
+Regardless of the style used there are some basic rules which should be followed:

 The Rules of Successful Résumé Writing:

 - Preparation: Define your core strengths, skills, knowledge, and abilities

 - Style then Content: Style first (Reverse Chronological, Chronological, Functional, Bullet, Narrative, Biographical, Hybrid), then content